grea09/color/article/article.md

     Laetitia MATIGNON
 tags: [nothing, nothingness]
 abstract: |
-  In cognitive applications the needs of ordering action to reach a goal created the dommain of automated planning.
-This domain is actually domined by researches arround performance and the advances in state based planning has eclipsed other less efficient ways of doing.
-Partial Ordering Planning (POP) is one of the most flexible way to order actions and create plan that can be refined easily.
-This can be used to achieve greater resilience, repairing capabilities and soft resolution that applications like online plan recognision or decision making can benefit from.
-This calls for new solutions that our set of algorithm named Soft Ordering and Defect Aware Partial Ordering Planning (SODA POP) targets with plan quality in mind.
-The algorithm seeks a new set of defects in broken input and actions in order to fix them and even to derive the problem in order to always output a valid plan in case the problem is imposible to solve.
+  As of recent years, automated planning domain has mainly focused on performances and advances in state space planning to improve scalability.
+That orientation shadows other less efficient ways of doing like Partial Ordering Planning (POP) that has the advantage to be much more flexible.
+This approach *generates* plans that can be refined easily and can be used to achieve greater resilience, repairing capabilities and soft resolution that applications *based on* online plan recognition or decision-making can benefit from. *This paper presents* a set of algorithms, named Soft Ordering and Defect Aware Partial Ordering Planning (SODA POP), that aims at targeting these objectives and maintain a high plan quality.
+Our algorithms create proper offline plans for goals and use an effective defect fixing *algorithm* to repair input plans even if these plans are corrupted.
+SODA POP can also use healer actions and links in order to always return a valid plan even in cases where the problem is impossible to solve using problem derivation.
+Some relevant properties of these algorithms are analyzed in this article and experimental results show interesting performances for online planning and repairing.

 bibliography: latex/zotero.bib
 documentclass: article